mikebaloun/MC-Learn/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/mikebaloun/MC-Learn/blob/main/Monte_Carlo_Learn.ipynb)

 This project, titled MC-Learn, is an implementation of an adaptive sampling algorithm designed to reduce the time and computational cost of fine-tuning Transformer models.
-By intelligently selecting the most informative data points during training, this method achieves performance comparable to traditional training methods in a fraction of the time.
+By intelligently selecting the most informative data points during training, this method achieves performance comparable to traditional training methods in less time.

 ## The Problem